Jose-Monagas/Walmart-MERN-APP/Fallmart/README.md

 ![Final working ERD](https://i.imgur.com/s4IvamP.png)

-The wireframes to the app's pages mirror each other well.
-Working off the Walmart modal, we were able to plan and structure our app with minor deviations.
+<p align="center">The wireframes to the app's pages mirror each other well.
+Working off the Walmart modal, we were able to plan and structure our app with minor deviations.</p>

 ![Landing Page](https://i.imgur.com/0oyudGJ.png)